 Let your email content bring results

 Email is much more than simply a communication channel.
-It creates conversation between you and your customer.
+It creates a conversation between you and your customer.
 By applying creative email content, your campaign will be able to better reach its target audience and result in positive engagement.
-Follow the above email content tips regarding image, text and layout to create exceptional email content and gain the best from your email marketing campaigns.
-For more tips by Tim Watson, read our interview with the email guru.
+Follow the above email content tips regarding image, text, and layout to create exceptional email content and gain the best from your email marketing campaigns.